 Have you been feasting your eyes on tasty Lebanese cuisine from celebrity chef Julie Tabouli?
-Perhaps you’ve on binging on Travel Channel’s “Man vs. Food” or Food Network’s “Diners, Drive-Ins, and Dives”?
+Perhaps you’ve been bingeing on Travel Channel’s “Man v.
+Food” or Food Network’s “Diners, Drive-Ins, and Dives”?

 Many mouthwatering dishes from Syracuse have found their way into the spotlight and we can assure you they taste as good as they look.

-Savor Syracuse by visiting the joints you’ve seen on television-- Stop into Empire Brewing Company, where Guy Fieri enjoyed the Sweet Fire Fajitas with andouille sausage and grilled onions and peppers with cheddar jack cheese.
+Savor Syracuse by visiting the joints you’ve seen on television — stop into Empire Brewing Company, where Guy Fieri enjoyed the Sweet Fire Fajitas with andouille sausage, grilled onions and peppers with cheddar jack cheese.

-Then venture over to Dinosaur BBQ where “Man vs. Food” host Adam Richman checked out the Pork-Sket Platter — beef brisket and pickled jalapeños topped with a pile of pulled pork, melted cheese, and coleslaw.
+Then venture over to Dinosaur BBQ where “Man v.
+Food” host Adam Richman checked out the Pork-Sket Platter — beef brisket and pickled jalapeños topped with a pile of pulled pork, melted cheese and coleslaw.

-Food Network star, and Central New York native, Anne Burrell, has also been spotted dining in Armory Square, where you’ll find Pastabilities, also seen on television.
+Food Network star and Central New York native Anne Burrell is frequently spotted dining in Armory Square, where you’ll find Pastabilities, also seen on television.
 After you dine on the epic, hot tomato oil and fresh stretch bread, you’ll want to try some other small-screen favorites:

 The Food Network’s “Diners, Drive-Ins and Dives,” episode “Eurocentric”: The segment highlighted owner Eva Zaczynski preparing her recipe for Hungarian Placki, potato pancakes topped with lightly spiced ground beef and tomato sauce.
 Host Guy Fieri sampled the crispy potato pancakes with gravy during the episode.